 What is the Inclusive Access charge on my bill?

-Great question!
-Inclusive Access means a particular course or courses you are taking have online materials that we are making available to you from Day 1.
-These are guaranteed lowest price and materials the professor feels will support your growth in their course.
-Please visit the KU Campus Store website for more information regarding Inclusive Access, your right to opt out of using these materials and more.
+Inclusive Access means a particular course or courses you are taking have materials that we are making available to you from Day 1.
+These are guaranteed the lowest prices and materials the professor feels will support your growth in their course.
+As this program grows, you will see these charge may cover an access code to a third party site, online books, online materials and in some cases, some art materials.
+Please visit the KU Campus Store website for more information regarding Inclusive Access, your right to opt-out of using these materials and more.

-I have small charges from last semester, will my Fall aid pay them for me?
+I have small charges from last semester, will my next semester's aid pay them for me?

 I am taking additional loans to help me pay for my off-campus housing, books and other necessities, how do I get this money?

 Refunds are released starting the 3rd week of the semester and only when the account is actually overpaid with disbursed aid (not pending or awarded).
-These refunds are released to students through our BankMobile refund program.
-For books, please see our bookstore account program.
+These refunds are released to students by BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For books, please see our bookstore account program.

-When you started at KU, you were mailed a green envelope.
+When you started at KU, you were mailed a green envelope from BankMobile Disbursements.
 This mailing contained a refund code.
 Use that code and log into www.refundselection.com.
 There you will choose how you will get any refunds you are due from KU while you are here.
 You can choose Direct Deposit to your own personal bank account (checking or savings) OR you can choose to open a bank account with BankMobile.

 If you made a selection when you started at KU and need to change it, but can't remember your password information, you can click on Forgot Password at www.bankmobilevibe.com or call them at 866-730-6627.
 We cannot assist with resetting passwords, sorry.